AusDTO/dta-website/_posts/2017-07-03-request-for-feedback-on-new-panel.md

 title: "Request for feedback on a new Software Licensing and Services Panel"
 category: [ict-procurement-update]
 tag: 'ict-procurement'
-searchexcerpt: "From March 2018, non-corporate Commonwealth entities will be required to use the Microsoft Licensing category of the panel if they choose to purchase Microsoft software.
-The panel category will replace the existing reseller arrangement for Microsoft licensing that is due to expire in March 2018."
+searchexcerpt: "The Digital Transformation Agency (DTA) is setting up a Software Licensing and Services Panel to help software providers sell to government."
 localnav: what-we-do
 ---

-The Digital Transformation Agency (DTA) is setting up a Software Licensing and Services Panel to help software providers sell to government.

 Initially, the panel will have one category – Microsoft Licensing.
 In the future, more categories will be added for other software licensing and related services.